5 Ways to Pay Off Your Student Loans Faster

 Pay More than Your Minimum Payment

 Paying a little extra each month can reduce the interest you pay and reduce your total cost of your loan over time.
-Continue to make monthly payments even if you have satisfied future payments, and your loans will be pay off your loan faster.
+Continue to make monthly payments even if you’ve satisfied future payments, and you’ll pay off your loan faster.
 Ask your servicer if the additional payment amount can be allocated to your higher interest loans first.

 Use Your Tax Refund